zojaji/zojaji.github.io/_posts/2019-06-07-how-to-install-vive-base-stations.md

   * Connect one side of the USB3 cable (L1) to the link box, and the other side to a USB3 port of your PC.
   * Connect the Display-port cable (L2) to the link box, and to same graphics card that is connected to your monitor.
   * Connect the power cable (L3) to the link box, and the adapter to a power outlet.

+# 4. Headset
+Now, it is time to bring your Vive headset.
+Just plug its cable into the link box and press the power button on the link box.
+Then, wait fot Windows to install the drivers.